dragon1672/go-keep-export-to-text/README.md

 $ mkdir ma-cool-label
 $ grep "#ma-cool-label" -rl . | xargs -I % cp "%" ma-cool-label/
 ```

+### Google Keep to Markdown

+Similar to text files but markdown, This can be referenced by markdown readers like https://obsidian.md/

 ### Google Keep to Evernote